unibo-spe/spe-slides/content/07-ci/generator.md

 * Limitation: the callee has *no implicit access* to the caller's *secrets*
     * But they can be passed down

-Still, the mechanism enables to some extent the creation of [libraries of reusable workflows](https://github.com/DanySK/workflows)
+Still, the mechanism enables, to some extent, the creation of [libraries of reusable workflows](https://github.com/DanySK/workflows)

 ---